SAP BW|BOBJ|Project Management Blog

 Integrated Planning in SAP BW Tutorial

 Do you ever wonder what the difference is between a Key Figure Model and an “Account Model”?
 As providers of SAP BW integrated planning consulting, we thought we would try to help you understand the key concepts.
+It will make a difference on your next SAP Business Intelligence project.

 SAP Business Intelligence Customer